-The global experiment of marijuana legalization
+Germany OKs medical marijuana legalization

 In the US, Maine recently confirmed legalized recreational marijuana use, joining seven other states and the District of Columbia.
 Medical marijuana is now legal in more than half of US states.

 This mirrors a global trend.
-Canada approved both legalization and regulation of the drug in 2016, joining Uruguay as the only other country to do so.
-Ireland, Australia, Jamaica and Germany approved measures for its medicinal use this year.
+In 2016, Canadian officials said they aim to introduce legislation in 2017 to legalize and regulate marijuana.
+Uruguay is the only other country to legalize cannabis.
+Ireland, Australia, Jamaica and Germany approved measures in 2016 for its medicinal use, while Australia also granted permission for businesses to apply for licenses to manufacture or cultivate marijuana products for medicinal purposes and to conduct related research.
 Decisions are still pending in South Africa.
-Australia granted permission for businesses to apply for licenses to manufacture or cultivate marijuana products for medicinal purposes and to conduct related research.

-They join more than 20 countries worldwide trialing legislation regarding access to marijuana and exploring possible benefits.
+They join more than 20 countries exploring the possible benefits of legalization.
 But as with the drug itself, the laws vary, as does the potency of control, and the world is waiting to learn what will work best.

 "We need a lot more data to inform the policies that are happening," said Ryan Vandrey, associate professor of behavioral pharmacology at Johns Hopkins University in the United States.
 He has no stance on whether marijuana is "good or bad," he said, but wishes policies around the drug had the data typically required when approving a new therapy.